 Health Policy PhD Candidate, Harvard University

 Christine Baugh is a doctoral candidate in the ethics track of the health policy PhD program at Harvard University.
-She is supported by the National Institute of Mental Health (T32MH019733; PI Tom McGuire).
+She was previously supported by the National Institute of Mental Health (T32MH019733; PI Tom McGuire).

-Christine' dissertation work focuses on injury risk perceptions and decision making in college athletes.
+Christine's dissertation work (profiled here) focuses on injury risk perceptions and decision making in college athletes.
 Her previous work in this area includes research on concussion-related policy, education, epidemiology, and physical and mental health consequences of brain injury.
 Christine is also interested in multi-stakeholder decision making, policy implementation, empirical approaches to address ethical questions, and data visualization.

 Alosco ML, Tripodis Y, Jarnagin J, Baugh CM, Martin B, Chaisson CE, Estochen N, Song L, Cantu RC, Jeromin A, Stern RA.
 Repetitive head impact exposure and later-life plasma total tau in former National Football League players.
 Alzheimer's & Dementia: Diagnosis, Assessment & Disease Monitoring.
 7:33-40.
 2017.

 Hatfield LA, Baugh CM, Azzone V, Normand ST. Regulator Loss Functions and Hierarchical Modeling for Safety Decision Making.
 Med Decis Making.
 2017 Jul;37(5):512-522.

 Register-Mihalik J, Baugh CM, Kroshus E, Kerr ZY, Valovich McLeod TC.
 A multifactorial approach to sport-related concussion prevention and education: Application of the socioecological framework.
 Journal of Athletic Training.
 52(3); 195-205.
 2017.